ellioh-thoto/ellioh-thoto.github.com/_posts/2012-12-26-manage_git_repository_under_dropbox.md

 Why?
 ----

-I was search for a solution to get private repositories for my personal project.
+I was searching for a solution to get private repositories for my personal project.
 Github is fine for that but private repositories in Github is not free.
 So I concluded Github was not fine enough :).
-After some "googlisement", I found "Bitbucker" as the saver, better I found "Dropbox"!
+After some "googlisement", I found "Bitbucker" as the savior and then I found  "Dropbox"!
 What's pretty sweet idea!

-Actually, I was searching for the free and easy to access repository, easy to share with a community, Dropbox made repository as easy to reach as a local directory.
+Actually, I needed a free service, an easy to access git server, an easy sharing with a community.
+Dropbox made git repository as easy to reach as a local directory.
 In addition, no ssh public is no needed anymore!
 It is as sweet as that

 How?
 ----